-Keep up to date with the latest news and events in and around Central Foundation Girls’ School, and get ataste of what life is like at our school community.
+Keep up to date with the latest CFGS news and events, and get a taste of what life is like in our school community.

 A letter from Ofsted and the Care Quality Commission regarding the inspection of LBTH SEND provision.